Kate Flannery: Career

 In 2016, she had a recurring role on ABC's American Housewife as Crossing Guard Sandy, played a janitor in an episode of Brooklyn Nine-Nine, appeared on FOX's New Girl and MTV's Mary + Jane, and in 2017, recurred on Cartoon Network's Steven Universe as Barbara "Barb" Miller.
 Flannery was a member of the band Mono Puff under the stage name "Lady Puff".
 She toured with the band and sang on their second album, It's Fun to Steal.

 In 2019, Flannery was announced as one of the celebrities to compete on season 28 of Dancing with the Stars.
 She was partnered with first-time professional Pasha Pashkov and was eliminated fifth.
 She joined the show's live tour in 2020, but it was cut short due to the COVID-19 pandemic.

 In 2022, it was announced that Flannery would star in the comedy film Plan B alongside Jon Heder, Tom Berenger, and Shannon Elizabeth.

 In 2024, Flannery competed in season eleven of The Masked Singer as "Starfish".
 She was eliminated on "Queen Night" alongside Charlie Wilson as "Ugly Sweater".

+In 2025, Flannery appeared on Who Wants to Be a Millionaire alongside her co-star from The Office, Oscar Nuñez.
+She and Nuñez went on to win the million-dollar top prize, becoming only the fourth celebrities and the seventeenth overall to do so, splitting $500,000 each for their respective charities, Philabundance and Planned Parenthood.